Astragalomancy: On the Silk Road

 The style of astragalomancy using numerical trigrams was widespread, and evidence of such is found in Turkish, Tibetan, Sanskrit, and Sogdian divination texts from the sixth century through to the 10th century.
 One particular text is called the Divination of Maheśvara, found on the silk road frontier of Dunhuang.
 This text is unique as it is a dice divination text in which the method is entirely different from any other known Chinese divination text.
-The text contains sixty four oracles, each of which is associated with a deity, as well as being keyed to a particular three number combination or numerical trigram, placing this method at an intersection between Chinese numerical trigram divination traditions, and Indian dice divination traditions.
-The method is as follows, you visit a diviner and pay his fee.
-He invokes the gods Śakra, Brahmā, and the four heavenly kings as well as other spirits, and instructs you to sit facing west.
-He hands you three four sided dice with concentric circles indicating their number on each side.
-You state your name and the issue you have come to receive guidance on, then you cast the dice one after the other, generating a trigram.
-The diviner then consults his text, and relates to you the oracle that combination refers to.
-If you are unsure about this divination, the process can be repeated, to a maximum of three oracles, with the final one seeming to take preference over the first two.
+The text contains sixty-four oracles, each of which is associated with a deity, as well as being keyed to a particular three-number combination or numerical trigram, placing this method at an intersection between Chinese numerical trigram divination traditions, and Indian dice divination traditions.
+The method involves the diviner invoking Śakra, Brahmā, the Four Heavenly Kings as well as other spirits; the client sits facing west and casts the dice after stating the concern to create a trigram, which the diviner interprets using a text.